Accidental car damage

 Car crashes can be caused by carelessness, dangerous driving and bad habits.
 Yet many incidents can be avoided if you remain patient and aware of what's around you, as well as observing The Highway Code.

-We've highlighted below the most common causes of road accidents, including reckless driving, using your phone, and being drowsy at the wheel.
+We've highlighted below the most common causes of road accidents, including reckless driving, using your phone and being drowsy at the wheel.
 You can also find out more about what to do after a car accident here.

 Road accident car damage

-1. Speeding is always a bad idea
+1. Speeding is a bad idea

 Unfortunately, lots of drivers do ignore speed limit signs when rushing to their destination – putting themselves and others in danger.
 And the faster you drive, the shorter reaction time you have to prevent an accident.